mnijadi/energy-company-customer-churn/README.md

 ## Introduction

 This project is a part of the [BCG's Data Science virtual internship](https://www.theforage.com/virtual-internships/prototype/Tcz8gTtprzAS4xSoK/Data-Science-Virtual-Experience-Program).
-The project is about analyzing customer churn data for an electricity and gas commpany.
+The project is about analyzing and modeling customer churn data for an electricity and gas commpany.
 The project is divided into 3 parts:

 - Hypothesis framing and in depth exploratory data analysis
-- Feature engineering and modeling
+- Feature engineering and modeling with machine learning
 - Business insights and recommendations using a dashboard

 ## Data